 We help you with buying safe products

-Trust in economic operators and in the single market can be maintained only if it is clear that products destined for sale are safe and are not harmful to health.
-Taking suitable measures to strengthen this trust is one of the important tasks facing the European Union (EU), all Member States and the market surveillance authorities of the Federal States and Federal Government.
+Trust in economic operators and in the domestic market can be maintained only if it is clear that products destined for sale are safe and not harmful to health.
+Taking suitable measures to strengthen this trust is one of the important tasks facing the European Union (EU), all Member States and the market surveillance authorities of the German Federal States and Federal Government.
 The aim is to guarantee the highest possible level of protection for all citizens of the EU.

 To this end, all EU Member States are required to create corresponding infrastructure to ensure the rapid, secure and reliable flow of information.
 Against this backdrop, a corresponding information system performs various roles and tasks within the context of product safety and is accessible to the full range of stakeholders.